-Gurugram: Judge's gunman shoots at his wife, son
+Gurugram: Judge's gunman shoots at his wife, son; Both critical

 Gurugram, Oct 13: The wife and son of a Gurugram Judge were fired upon by the Judge's gunmen near Arcadia market in Sector-49, Gurugram, on Saturday.
 Both have sustained injuries and have been admitted to a hospital.

 As per latest reports, the gunman has been arrested.
+He has been identified as one Mahipal.

 The motive behind the attack is not known yet.